kineticstoolkit/kineticstoolkit_doc/html/_sources/geometry_basics.md

 \end{bmatrix}
 $$

-## Local coordinate system
+## 📄 Local coordinate system

 While points and vectors are generally relatively easy to express in a given coordinate system, the orientation of a segment is more complex.
-In Figure 2, if we wanted to express the orientation of the upper arm, we would explicitly need this information:
+In Figure 2, we would explicitly need this information to express the orientation of the upper arm:

 - What is the initial, non-rotated orientation of the upper arm?
 - By how many degrees has it been rotated from its initial orientation?